javascript-tutorial/en.javascript.info/2-ui/1-document/10-size-and-scroll-window/article.md

     <button onclick="window.scrollTo(0,0)">window.scrollTo(0,0)</button>
     ```

-These properties are cross-browser.
+These methods work for all browsers the same way.

 ## scrollIntoView

 For completeness, let's cover one more method:  [elem.scrollIntoView(top)](mdn:api/Element/scrollIntoView).

 The call to `elem.scrollIntoView(top)` scrolls the page to make `elem` visible.
-It has one argument `top`:
+It has one argument:

-- if `top=true` (that's the default), then the page will be scrolled to make `elem` appear on the top of the window, upper side of the element aligned with the window top.
+- if `top=true` (that's the default), then the page will be scrolled to make `elem` appear on the top of the window.
+The upper edge of the element is aligned with the window top.
-- if `top=false`, then the element bottom is aligned with the window bottom.
+- if `top=false`, then the page scrolls to make `elem` appear at the bottom.
+The bottom edge of the element is aligned with the window bottom.

 ```online
 The button below scrolls the page to make itself show at the window top: